-Gon quickly gets over his depression by simply shifting his belief that Kite will be saved by Knuckle and the other Hunters.
-All he had to do on his end is become stronger to not disappoint Kite when he comes back.
+Gon quickly gets over his depression by merely shifting his belief that Knuckle and the other Hunters will save kite.
+All he had to do on his end is become stronger not to disappoint Kite when he comes back.

-After witnessing Kite puppet-like condition Gon holds strong to his denial of Kite being dead, but this time though he shifted his denial from having to rescue Kite to finding a way to get him back to normal.
-By now Gon had gone through the denial stage twice by just changing the conditions so he doesn’t have to acknowledge Kite really is dead (he is in complete denial).
+After witnessing Kite puppet-like condition Gon holds firm to his denial of Kite being dead, but this time though he shifted his denial from having to rescue Kite to finding a way to get him back to normal.
+By now Gon had gone through the denial stage twice by just changing the conditions, so he doesn’t have to acknowledge Kite is dead (he is in complete denial).

 Gon focused all his anger towards Pitou blaming her for getting Kite the way he was (like a marionette).
-His previous weakness is compensated with a hate so deep that grants him catastrophic power.
+His previous weakness is compensated with hate so deep that grants him catastrophic power.

-All Gon had to do was focus all his hate toward Pitou to unleash a power fuelled completely by rage and anger.
+All Gon had to do was focus all his hate toward Pitou to unleash a power entirely fuelled by rage and anger.
 Even Morel got scared when watching Gon’s attack.

 Gon feels incredibly helpless with an overwhelming amount of guilt.
-He finally accepted (after two denials) that Kite truly is dead.
-Even still (true to the bargaining stage) he tries to negotiate a way out of his loss by assuming several “What if…” statements and blaming himself for the loss:
+He finally accepted (after two denials) that Kite indeed is dead.
+Even still (true to the bargaining stage) he tries to negotiate a way out of his loss by assuming several “What if…” statements and blaming himself for Kite death:

 If I haven’t gone with him Kite wouldn’t have died…